 “In the meantime I got back in touch with Hearing Link and arranged to attend their Intensive Rehabilitation Programme in Basingstoke.
 I was unsure of what to expect but felt that it would be beneficial for me to meet other people who were in the same position hearing wise.

 “The IRP was hugely valuable for me; the course was superbly run by Hearing Link staff and volunteers.
-We had a jam packed week full of information, ranging from techniques to help you relax, to assistive learning equipment and sign language lessons.
+We had a jam packed week full of information, ranging from techniques to help you relax, to assistive listening equipment and sign language lessons.
 It was extremely beneficial not only to me, but also to my fiancé who came with me.
 He learned, through wearing earphones with tinnitus sounds and noise cancelling headphones, what it is like for hearing impaired people on a day to day basis and began to understand the challenges we face, especially in regards to communicating with others.

 “The course also helped me to realise how well I had been coping with the hearing loss and how independent I still am, which boosted my confidence immeasurably.